As a school, we use SIMS Parent Lite to collect, manage and handle key information about your child by obtaining accurate data securely from parents.

 - We will send an activation email to your home email address.
 Simply click on the link from your tablet, pc or smartphone to activate your account.
 You can then login using your normal Facebook, Twitter, Google or Microsoft username and password.

 - Please note that your activation email is unique to you and should not be used by anyone else.
 If you require an additional login then please contact the school office.
-Your activation email will expire after 14 days if it is not used, please contact the school office if you require a replacement after this date.
+Your activation email will expire after 90 days if it is not used, so please contact the school office if you require a replacement after this date.

 Important Information about the menu options

 Student Information – this contains basic information such as your child’s name, preferred name and date of birth.

 Address – this is your child’s home address.
 You can add an additional address e.g. if your child lives with both parents

 Telephones and Emails – this is your child’s home number.
 Please DO NOT add an email address for your child here.